AliceLR/megazeux/arch/msvc/README.txt

 project.
 Set up the include paths to include arch/msvc (this directory) in addition.
 The libraries user32, advapi32, gdi32, sdl, ogg, vorbis, vorbisfile must be added to the link stage.

+If you want music support, it is also necessary to add the files from contrib/libmodplug, removing a few unused files (load_abc, load_mid, load_pat).

 It will be necessary to install the Windows Platform SDK if you are using the Express Edition compiler.
 The standard edition should install these files